 You’ll need critical reading, reasoning, and writing skills to be successful in every class you take at UMass Boston.
 The purpose of the Writing Proficiency Requirement is to help you be better prepared for academic work in advanced courses where you will be expected to apply these essential communication skills.

 When do I complete the Writing Proficiency Requirement?

 You must complete the requirement by your junior year when you have between 60 and 75 credits.
 We recommend that you have your writing proficiency evaluated soon after you complete the Intermediate Seminar in your sophomore year.
 The Intermediate Seminar will give you stronger critical reading and writing skills and help prepare you to meet the Writing Proficiency Requirement.

-If you will have earned 75 or more credits at the end of your first semester as an undergraduate transfer student, you should register to have your writing proficiency evaluated as soon as possible.
+If you transfer or earn 75 or more credits at the end of your first semester as an undergraduate transfer student, you should attempt the WPE at the end of that semester.